 The Roadrunner Pantry is a direct response to the need among our student population for more resources to fight food insecurity.
-UTSA students may find themselves in financial distress because of unforeseen living and college expenses, and must sometimes choose between paying bills and providing nutritious food for themselves or their family.
+UTSA students may find themselves in financial distress because of unforeseen living and college expenses, and must sometimes choose between paying bills and providing nutritious food for themselves or their families.

 We need your help!

 The Roadrunner Pantry, housed in the Whataburger Resource Room on both the Main and Downtown campus, operates on donations from the campus community.
 Through a self-selection model, students are allowed five multi-meal food items providing supplemental nutrition support for up to a week.
-Since opening in March 2017, the Roadrunner Pantry has served 9,826 students.
-To date, the pantry has received 42,631 pounds of food donated by the campus community and has distributed 41,959 pounds of food to our students.
+This year, the Roadrunner Pantry has distributed more than 104,000 pounds of food to hundreds of students.
 Your contribution will help fight hunger on our campuses.

 Help The Roadrunner Pantry with a donation today.

 The Whataburger Resource Room is open to all students in need with a valid UTSA ID.
 Food and non-food items are limited to 5 items per day.
-For more information and hours of operation of The Roadrunner Pantry, visit our website.
+For more information and hours of operation of The Whataburger Resource Room, visit our website.